 Section 223 Requirements – All Stages (excluding Stage 0)

+Prior to requesting approval under Section 223 of the Resource Management Act 1991, the consent holder must provide to Council a written statement from a Licensed Cadastral Surveyor, stating:

+whether all services to a lot (including any pipes, cables, pumps and ancillary equipment) are located entirely within the lot to which those services relate; or

+where a service to a lot requires rights over an adjacent lot or other land in order to transport or connect the service to that lot, the Land Transfer Plan shows the nature and location of any easement to be created for those services, including that due allowance has been made to ensure services are constructed within the relevant easement area and that services do not interfere with the construction of any dwelling or other improvement located on the servient land.

+The statement provided by the Licensed Cadastral Surveyor in accordance with this condition shall be accompanied by all evidence reasonably required by the Council to verify the nature and location of the services and the rights of each lot to connect services through other land.

 The Consent Holder must submit a survey plan for certification by the Council.
 The survey plan must be in general accordance with the subdivision scheme plans referenced in Condition [10] for each stage or sub-stage and show all lots to vest in the Council (including roads and reserves) and all easements and amalgamation conditions required by this consent.

-The survey plan must be accompanied by:
+The survey plan (other than the Day 0 Scheme Plan) must be accompanied by:

-The engineering plans approved as part of LUCXXXXX showing (but not limited to):
+The engineering plans approved as part of MPDC Landuse Consent 102.2025.13180 showing (but not limited to):

 The provision of reticulated 3-water infrastructure.